 victoria elizabeth, but most people on the interwebs call me liz.
-28, catholic, fiscally-conservative libertarian. nerdfighter. fangirl extraordinaire. belligerent fatty and supporter of fat acceptance and haes. currently in possession of two bachelor's degrees and zero jobs. oops. wanna hire me? former air force brat currently residing in texas and still waiting for that "finally made it home" feeling.
+29, catholic, fiscally-conservative libertarian. nerdfighter. fangirl extraordinaire. belligerent fatty and supporter of fat acceptance and haes. currently in possession of two bachelor's degrees and one part-time job. oops. check out my portfolio/blog thing. former air force brat currently residing in texas and still waiting for that "finally made it home" feeling.

-fandoms which pop up with some degree of regularity include (in no particular order): doctor who, elementary, ncis/ncis:los angeles, white collar, haven, warehouse 13, hannibal, hawaii five-o, castle, the vampire diaries, parks and rec, new girl, once upon a time, suits, & various others.
+fandoms which pop up with some degree of regularity include (in no particular order): doctor who, elementary, ncis/ncis:los angeles, white collar, haven, warehouse 13, hannibal, sleepy hollow, castle, the vampire diaries, parks and rec, new girl, once upon a time, suits, & various others.

 Somehow, all the songs I write to others, I ended up singing to myself sooner or later.
 This is no different and I end up with the question, “who will it be?”
 This song is a sister of “I Dare You To Move.”
 Both songs are really driving at the same point: if God’s redemptive movement is at work around us, we are called to respond.
 Indeed, whether we act or not, we have made a response either way.

 ‘Grace is high AND low.’
 The simplicity of that truth always speaks to me.
 This is the nature of God’s grace.
 This is found in the highs and the lows – on the peaks and in the valleys.
 This truth is so difficult to accept in it’s entirety: that fools like us have been ‘given innocence again.’

 This is actually one of my favorite SF songs.
 It’s a song that asks big questions and gives big answers - “who are you gonna be? / when you’re on your knees, who do you believe?” and that “grace is high and low” - that God is in the highest and the lowest moments in your life.